ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ##### 8.1.1.2 next() method
 However, there is an addition when it comes to `RequestContext`.
 A new method namely, `next()` is introduced to control the execution flow.
 Users must invoke `next()` method in order to trigger the next interceptor in the pipeline.
-Then the reference of the retrieved interceptor must be returned from the resource function.
+Then the reference of the retrieved interceptor must be returned from the resource method.
 Pipeline use this reference to execute the next interceptor.

 Previously, this was controlled by returning a boolean value which is quite cryptic and confusing.